CarloSacchi/aws-dos-console/README.md

 # aws-dos-console

 Ths is a simple BASH / CMD .cmd script that automate and simplify some operations like:
-- list the EC2 instances (based on your preferred region onn yuor AWS CLI configuration);
+- list the EC2 instances (based on your preferred region on yuor AWS CLI configuration);
 - select ID of the instance to manage;
 - Start / Check / Stop that instance selected
 - Change type of an instance.